-Credit Spread Risk in the Banking Book ("CSRBB") is a risk that banks need to monitor and assess in their interest rate risk management framework.
-CSRBB refers to the risk driven by changes in the market perception about the price of credit risk, liquidity premium and potentially other components of credit-risky instruments inducing fluctuations in the price of credit risk, liquidity premium and other potential components, which is not explained by IRRBB or by expected credit/(jump-to-) default risk.
+CSRBB is a risk that banks need to monitor and assess in their interest rate RMF.
+CSRBB refers to the risk driven by changes in the market perception about the price of credit risk, liquidity premium and potentially other components of credit-risk instruments inducing fluctuations in the price of credit risk, liquidity premium and other potential components, which is not explained by IRRBB or by expected credit/(jump-to-) default risk.

 The Bank quantified the credit spread through the difference between the security's market yield at the valuation date and the risk-free rate and is strengthening its market value risk assessment including metrics related to the Marked-to-Market value sensitivity to spreads.
-The credit spread is an important market risk category for the Bank given the existence of the securities, mainly held for liquidity purposes.
-This risk is however mitigated by the high credit quality requirement set in the Treasury's policy, the short spread duration of those securities and the hold to maturity-oriented strategy of the Bank.
+The credit spread is an important market risk category for the Bank given the existence of the securities, mainly held for liquidity purposes which could potentially be used as contingency assets in case of severe liquidity stress.
+This risk is however mitigated by the high credit quality requirement set in the Treasury's credit framework, the short spread duration of those securities and the hold to maturity-oriented strategy of the Bank.